Christian Unity Is Not What You Think It Is

 I’ll concede that there are unequally yoked marriages that work.
 These couples are faithful to each other, love one another, and live happy lives.
 Nonetheless, you can have a functioning relationship while still not having real unity.

 In my experience, I’ve never met a woman married to an unbeliever who was unbothered by the mismatched faith.
-As the years go on, she feels the distance that inherently exists between them and tension when her faith interferes with his wants and plans.
+As the years go on, she feels the distance that inherently exists between them and the tension when her faith interferes with his wants and plans.
 It affects everything from budgeting, parenting, to vacation planning.

 The Bible also has something to say about being involved with unbelievers.